Rudi Garcia: Marseille

 On 20 October 2016, on the same day that he was finally released from his Roma contract by mutual consent, Garcia was appointed manager of Marseille on a three-year deal.
 He succeeded the interim manager Franck Passi.
 Garcia's appointment was made only three days after Frank McCourt completed the takeover of the club from Margarita Louis-Dreyfus by paying a reported €45 million.
 On 23 October, Marseille recorded a goalless draw away against Paris Saint-Germain in a Classique match in Ligue 1, Garcia's first competitive match as manager of the club.
 He left the club on 22 May 2019.

 Lyon

 On 14 October 2019, Garcia moved to rivals Lyon to become their new manager, taking over from Sylvinho.
-During the 2019–2020 Champions League campaign, Garcia guided Lyon from the group stages, where they later beat Juventus in the round of 16.
-He led them to the semi-finals after they defeated Manchester City, but eventually lost to the eventual champions Bayern Munich.
-However, he left Lyon at the end of the 2020–21 season, after finishing fourth in the league table and missed out on the UEFA Champions League places.
+During the 2019–20 UEFA Champions League campaign, Garcia guided Lyon from the group stages, where they later beat Juventus in the round of 16.
+He led them to the semi-finals after they defeated Manchester City, where they then lost to eventual champions Bayern Munich.
+However, he left Lyon at the end of the 2020–21 season, after finishing fourth in the league table and thus missing out on the UEFA Champions League places.

 Al Nassr

 On 29 June 2022, Garcia became the head coach of Saudi club Al Nassr.

+On 13 April 2023, Al Nassr announced that Garcia had left the club by mutual agreement.

+Napoli

+On 15 June 2023, Garcia was named the new head coach of Napoli, taking over for the resigning Luciano Spalletti.
+This marked Garcia's return to Serie A after leaving Roma seven years prior.
+On 14 November 2023, after sixteen games in charge and an 8–4–4 record, Garcia was dismissed by Napoli.
+They were fourth in the table when he was sacked, two adrift from third place, and eventually finished the season in tenth.

+Belgium

+On 24 January 2025, Garcia was appointed the new head coach of the Belgium national football team, replacing Domenico Tedesco.
+He signed a contract through the end of the 2026 FIFA World Cup.
+Garcia's first two matches in charge of Belgium made up their two-legged UEFA Nations League promotion/relegation play-off against Ukraine; his side lost 3–1 in the first leg, though won 3–0 in the second to secure a 4–3 aggregate victory and avoid relegation to League B.

+Managerial style

+Garcia described his preferred playing style as 'a game based on possession, attacking, quick counter-attacking after regaining the ball and, most importantly, having a collective spirit.'
+He values technical and tactical discipline and organisation yet encourages his players to express themselves.